naoki-sato3/new-sigma-nice/README.md

 Our experiments were based on the basic code for image classification.

 # Abstract
-The graduated optimization approach is a heuristic method for finding globally optimal solutions for nonconvex functions and has been theoretically analyzed in several studies.
-This paper defines a new family of nonconvex functions for graduated optimization, discusses their sufficient conditions, and provides a convergence analysis of the graduated optimization algorithm for them.
-It shows that stochastic gradient descent (SGD) with mini-batch stochastic gradients has the effect of smoothing the objective function, the degree of which is determined by the learning rate, batch size, and variance of the stochastic gradient.
-This finding provides theoretical insights on why large batch sizes fall into sharp local minima, why decaying learning rates and increasing batch sizes are superior to fixed learning rates and batch sizes, and what the optimal learning rate scheduling is.
-To the best of our knowledge, this is the first paper to provide a theoretical explanation for these aspects.
-In addition, we show that the degree of smoothing introduced is strongly correlated with the generalization performance of the model.
-Moreover, a new graduated optimization framework that uses a decaying learning rate and increasing batch size is analyzed and experimental results of image classification are reported that support our theoretical findings.
+The graduated optimization approach is a heuristic method for finding global optimal solutions for nonconvex functions by using a function smoothing operation with stochastic noise.
+We show that stochastic noise in stochastic gradient descent (SGD) has the effect of smoothing the objective function, the degree of which is determined by the learning rate, batch size, and variance of the stochastic gradient.
+Using this finding, we propose and analyze a new graduated optimization algorithm that varies the degree of smoothing by varying the learning rate and batch size, and provide experimental results on image classification tasks with ResNets that support our theoretical findings.
+We further show that there is an interesting correlation between the degree of smoothing by SGD's stochastic noise, the well-studied ``sharpness'' indicator, and the generalization performance of the model.

 # Downloads
 ・[ImageNet dataset](https://image-net.org/index.php)